 As a principle, the Earthsong Neighbourhood have chosen not to use their humanure on the community vegetable gardens because of the social stigma, but it is available for the residents to use on their own private gardens, and anything left over is placed on the orchards.

-It’s so important for us to see examples of composting toilets in action in communities such as this.
+It’s so important for us to see examples of composting toilets in action in communities like this.
 So many people have negative misconceptions about composting toilets and what they are like to use.
-Earthsong provides a wonderful working example of the power of humanity composting in their community and shows that it is possible to safely, effectively and, well, beautifully turn our waste back into a valuable resource and fill that missing loop in the human nutrient cycle.
+Earthsong provides a wonderful working example of the power of humanity composting in their community, and shows that it is possible to safely, effectively and, well, beautifully turn our waste back into a valuable resource, filling that missing loop in the human nutrient cycle.

-To find out more about installing a Clivus Multrum today in your home, or your community, contact WCNTZ today.
+To find out more about installing a Clivus Multrum today in your home or your community, contact WCTNZ today.